github/docs/tests/README.md

 You can disable this, which might make it easier when debugging tests since the server won't need to start and stop every time you run tests.

-In one terminal type:
+In one terminal, type:

 ```sh
 NODE_ENV=test PORT=4000 node server.mjs
 ```

-In another terminal type:
+In another terminal, type:

 ```sh
 START_JEST_SERVER=false jest tests/rendering/foo/bar.js
 ```

 Or whatever the testing command you use is.

 **Note:** the `START_JEST_SERVER=false` environment variable needs to be set, or else `jest` will try to start a server on `:4000` too.